ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/integration_with_acf/README.md

 ## Abbreviation Plugin Demo

-See the [working "Abbreviation (Custom Plugin with Dialog, Context Menu and ACF Support)" sample](https://sdk.ckeditor.com/samples/abbr.html) that shows the final version of the Abbreviation plugin integrated with an editor instance.
+See the {@linksdk abbr working "Abbreviation (Custom Plugin with Dialog, Context Menu and ACF Support)" sample} that shows the final version of the Abbreviation plugin integrated with an editor instance.

 ## Further Reading